marianogutierrez/PythonStackMachine/README.md

     of pythons helpful syntax not avaliable in other lanauges.
 For example, list comprehensions with the use of "in" were used to greatly simplify checking to see if the given tokens were indeed valid.
 Thus, simplifying the tokenization and parsing process.

-    Besides that, the program is of the same functioalit and purpose and was the C++ program in prog2_2.
+Besides that, the program is of the same functionality and purpose and was the C++ program in prog2_2.

 Notes on prog4_2: